chalupajs/chalupa/docs/README.md

 }
 ~~~~

-By utilizing the `@ExternalServiceMethod`, and placing it on an appropriately typed property, we can instruct Catamaran to automatically generate typed request calls for us.
+By utilizing the `@ExternalServiceMethod` decorator, and placing it on an appropriately typed property, we can instruct Catamaran to automatically generate typed request calls for us.
 The anatomy of an *external service method* is as follows:

 ~~~~
 @ExternalServiceMethod()